-Murcia, in the south of Spain, has the country’s lowest use (55.8%) compared to the Basque region’s high use (76.7%).
+Murcia, in the south of Spain, has the country’s lowest use of contraception (55.8%) compared to the Basque region’s high use (76.7%).

-A prescription is needed for the pill, however it is often possible to bring your existing prescription from your home country and be allowed to purchase it then and there.
+A prescription is needed for the pill, however, it is often possible to bring your existing prescription from your home country and be allowed to purchase it then and there.
 When you need to resupply, simply bringing the empty box is often enough.
 In many cases, the first prescription you receive from your doctor in Spain can be reused for the following months.

 Spain currently has no entry restrictions regarding carriers of HIV.